Guidance

 • the claimant’s responses in an interview (for instance, the screening interview, a supplementary screening interview, or substantive asylum interview)

-• fingerprint evidence showing the claimant to have spent time in a safe third country (for instance, where such evidence is available through the biometric data-sharing process with the USA, Australia, Canada and New Zealand, the bilateral fingerprint sharing process with the Republic of Ireland, or any similar process that might be undertaken with any other safe country)
+• fingerprint evidence showing the claimant to have spent time in a safe third country (for instance, evidence from Biometric data-sharing process matches with the USA, Australia, Canada and New Zealand, the bilateral fingerprint sharing process with the Republic of Ireland, or any similar process that might be undertaken with any other safe country)

-• file evidence of historic Eurodac matches (the Eurodac system has not been directly accessible to the Home Office since 31 December 2020, but where Home Office systems record historic Eurodac matches that show a link to a safe third country, this information may be used for sifting purposes and to form the basis of an enquiry to relevant countries to check the accuracy of the match and request return)
+• file evidence of historic Eurodac matches (the Eurodac system has not been directly accessible to the Home Office since 31 December 2020, but where Home Office systems record historic Eurodac matches that show a link to a safe third country, this information may be used for sifting purposes and to form the basis of an enquiry to relevant countries to check the accuracy of the match and to request the individual’s return in the event of a confirmed connection)

-If in a case initially assessed as suitable for inadmissibility action the claimant appears to stand a greater chance of being promptly removed if substantively considered and refused, it will usually be appropriate for the case to be routed for substantive decision.
-This situation is most likely to arise in cases where the person’s country of origin is one listed in Section 94(4) of the 2002 Act, or where the person is suitable for the Detained Asylum Casework framework.
+If in a case initially assessed as suitable for inadmissibility action, the claimant appears to stand a greater chance of being promptly removed if their claim is substantively considered and refused, rather than pursing inadmissibility action, it will usually be appropriate for the case to be routed for substantive decision.
+This situation is most likely to arise in cases where the person’s country of origin is one listed in Section 94(4) of the Nationality, Immigration and Asylum Act 2002 (NIAA 2002), or where the person is suitable for the Detained Asylum Casework framework (DAC).
 See Clearly unfounded claims: certification under section 94 and Detained Asylum Casework (DAC) – asylum process.

 Prioritisation